paulkroe/Torchify/README.md

 2. Copy Propagation

-3. Dead Code Elimination
+3. Algebraic Optimization

 4. Common Subexpression Elimination

-4. Algebraic Optimization
+5. Dead Code Elimination

 The static order in which they are performed is the following: